-Investments are composed of mutual funds in debt and equity securities, cash and equivalents, and fixed income funds and are valued at their fair values in the Statement of Financial Position.
+Investments are composed of mutual funds in debt and equity securities, cash and equivalents, fixed income funds, and alternative investments valued at their fair values in the Statement of Financial Position.
 Unrealized gains and losses are included in the change in net assets.